The Banking Regulation Review: Switzerland

 FINMA and the SNB also recommended a prudent dividend distribution policy and welcomed the suspension of share buyback programmes.
 Finally, in May 2020, FINMA noted in a special communication that in high-stress situations, there is an increased risk of cyberattacks and issued new reporting rules in this respect.

 Deposit protection and bank insolvency

-In March 2019, the Federal Council issued a consultation draft for a revision of the Banking Act, aimed at further strengthening depositor protection and banking insolvency rules (see Section III.iv).
-The consultation ended in June 2019 and the government is now working on a draft for Parliament.
+In March 2019, the Federal Council issued a consultation draft for a revision of the BA, aimed at further strengthening depositor protection and banking insolvency rules (see Section III.iv).
+The consultation ended in June 2019 and the corresponding dispatch was adopted in June 2020.
 With this revision, several of the provisions on bank insolvency currently set out in FINMA ordinances will be anchored at the statutory level.
-One of the key proposals of the consultation draft with regard to the deposit protection scheme is the reduction of the deadline to reimburse protected cash deposits from 20 to seven business days, in line with international standards.
+One of the key proposals of the consultation draft with regard to the deposit protection scheme is the reduction of the deadline to reimburse protected cash deposits of from 20 to seven business days, in line with international standards.
 The revision also aims at reinforcing protection in the custody of intermediated securities by introducing an obligation for custodians to hold their own intermediated securities separately from those of their clients (i.e., in separate accounts).
-A Federal Council dispatch is expected in the spring of 2020.
+The revised legislation is expected to enter into force in 2022.

 Anti-money laundering regulation and implementation of the latest recommendations of the Financial Action Task Force